turingschool/front-end-curriculum/lessons/security-with-jwts.md

 So first we're trying to find a JWT anywhere possible, and then we want to respond differently based on whether or not we find one.
 We'll get to the good part in a minute, but let's first take a look at that `else` block we wrote.
 If no token is found, it means the request was not authorized.
 We immediately return a 403 (Forbidden) status code with an error message.
 By using a `return` statement here, we can ensure that the rest of the functionality in our `PATCH` request will be short-circuited and we'll return the error response right away.

 Now let's think about what needs to be done if we **do** find a token.
 Remember we set the JWT to expire after 48 hours.
 And there is some potential for a JWT to become invalid or corrupt along the way, so if we find a token, now we have to **verify** that token before allowing the request to continue.
-Our JWT library provides us with a nice helper method to do this:
+Our JWT library provides us with a nice helper method to do this.
+Within the `if (token)` block, let's add:

 ```javascript
   jwt.verify(token, app.get('secretKey'), (error, decoded) => {